 The CDCN SAB continues to review relevant data in real-time and will make updates to this guidance as needed

-There are several types of vaccines that are in development for COVID-19.
-It is almost certain that none will have large populations of patients with Castleman disease (CD) participating in the early clinical trials or that any data in this patient population will be reported.
+There are three COVID-19 vaccines currently available in the US and several others available around the world and in development for COVID-19.
+None of these vaccines have been studied in large populations of patients with Castleman disease (CD).
 Thus, clinicians and CD patients must rely on extrapolating from what is known about each vaccine technology to make recommendations about vaccine safety and use in patients with CD.